There is something magical about a white garden. It has a freshness and purity that is difficult to achieve with other colours.

 Rose-petal-salad-2

-This spring-flowering plant with lovely white flowers and patterned leaves will self-seed freely around the border.
+This spring-flowering biennial produces lovely white flowers and large, patterned leaves.
+Once happily established it will self-seed freely around the border.
 In addition, they’re a popular plant for pollinators.

 • Sun – Full sun or partial shade